microsoft/msbuild-lab323-declarative-agent/lab/exercise-1-build-agent.md

 This is an optional step but if curious to know what we have defined in the TypeSpec file just read through this step, or if you wish to test the agent right away go to Step 5.

 A declarative agent application package typically consists of the following files
--	A M365 app manifest in JSON (the standard teams app manifest file called manifest.json)
+-	A Microsoft 365 app manifest in JSON (the standard teams app manifest file called manifest.json)
 -	A Declarative agent manifest in JSON which will consist of the agent’s name, instructions, capabilities, conversation starters and actions if needed.
 -	An optional plugin manifest in JSON to configure your action as an API plugin if they have authentication, required fields, adaptive card responses etc. This file is only needed if you have an action in your agent.
 -	An optional OpenAPI spec file in JSON or YAML for your API definitions.
 Again, only needed if you have an action in your agent